Lero MSc (by Research) and PhD positions 2017

 - Identifying the root cause of anomalies detected in large volumes of system log data.
 There are plenty of techniques available (e.g., using rules, models or patterns), but they do not always work well at the scale envisaged, and some re-coding of existing and novel techniques over the distributed environment will be required.

-These MSc positions will be based in the Performance Engineering Lab at the UCD School of Computer Science and Informatics, with some significant time spent in IBM’s Software Lab.
+Finally, these MSc/PhD positions will be based in the Performance Engineering Lab at the UCD School of Computer Science, with some significant time spent in the corresponding industrial partner’s premises.

 Required Skills Profile

-- 1.1 or 2.1 Honours degree in Computer Science or a closely related field.
+- An honours degree in Computer Science (or a closely related field).

 - Excellent software programming skills.